quest-friends/Planning/README.md

 -----------------------------

 ###Zombee

 We have an odd number of team members so the odd one out gets to be the Zombee.
+Everyone will get a turn at being the zombee for a whole day.
 They:

 * Organise and enforce mandatory fun times at 3pm.
 * Approve pull requests.
 * Available to swarm.